duydo/duydo.github.io/content/post/interview_at_elastic.md

 My interview was very smooth, I went in the final round with Shay, and got very positive feedback from him.
 I was holding in my hand a wonderful oppurtunity to work with the talented people at Elastic.

 In meantime, there was an event happened to me.
-An investor from US came to me and asked me to do a startup with my friends to build an influencer marketing platform, this was also a wonderful oppurtunity, wasn't it?
+An investor from US came to me and asked me to do a startup with my friends to build an online platform, this was also a wonderful oppurtunity, wasn't it?
 This made me think a lot, I had to make a choice: Elastic or my own business.
 After carefull consideration, I chose to do my own business.
 I know a startup is not going to be easy and has a bundle of risks but it will be fun.
 Honestly, that was a tough decision I've ever made.
 I really love Elasticsearch and had a dream that one day I could work with Shay and his amazing team.

 Although I don't work for Elastic, I will still continue to contribute to Elasticsearch.
 The Elasticsearch community is amazing.